trmazi/BoomerangNet/README.md

 # BoomerangNet
-A 3rd party network for Beatcraft Cyclon.
+A 3rd party network for Beatcraft Cyclon, written in Flask.

-*What goes around, comes around, like a boomerang!*
+## *What goes around, comes around, like a boomerang!*
+Legit one of the best songs in this game

+## What is the purpose of this?
+Beatcraft Cyclon is a really fun game, so I decided to start working on a server for it!

+## How to use
+Well, I've not written much code to make this easy to use, but you'll just want to run the startup file in the root of the repo.
+Since this is flask, starting in a prod environment is trivial, and I'll work on that soon.